Editorial: A low-carbon economy

 Opportunities abound in the fight against climate change

 “School strike for climate.”
 In August 2018, Greta Thunberg began protesting for stronger action on global warming, holding up a sign in Swedish with those words written on it.
 That sign and her actions have sparked an international movement, with millions of people participating in climate strikes in cities across the world, including Toronto, Montreal, Ottawa and Vancouver.

 Climate change is obviously not a new issue.
 But people are paying more attention to it than ever before, including government officials.
-It is one of the main issues in the upcoming federal election, with multiple parties pledging to reduce greenhouse gas emissions and develop a low-carbon economy.
+It was one of the main issues in this year’s federal election, with multiple parties pledging to reduce greenhouse gas emissions and develop a low-carbon economy.

 This presents potential opportunities for our industry.
 In fact, the theme of this year’s annual Wood Pellet Association of Canada Conference and AGM, which took place in Ottawa from Sept.
 21-23, was leading Canada’s low-carbon economy.

 In her opening remarks at the conference, Beth MacNeil, assistant deputy minister with the Canadian Forest Service, said, “Forests will continue to play an important role in our future as we transition to a low-carbon economy…The fact that so many of you are here to discuss challenges and opportunities in bioeconomy shows the commitment of the wood pellet sector.”